austeeen/bitclean/README.md

 bitclean is a windows forms application developed by Austin Herman, austin@badger-technologies.com.

-This tool imploys different algorithms to automatically detect and remove unwanted clutter from dirty maps for the map cleaning process.
+This program imploys several algorithms to automatically detect and remove unwanted clutter from dirty maps for the map cleaning process.
+A diagnostics interface is available as well for analyzing data.

+# Stability
+Currently stable on Windows 10.

 # Download the Latest Version
 BitClean.00 - .zip